 King Henry V is best known as the victorious monarch of the 1415 Battle of Agincourt in France.
 He had a short life but cast a long shadow through his achievements.

 That special moment when Cupid and his arrow pay you a visit and the world makes sense.

 Harry Houdini was born Erik Weisz in Bucharest in 1874.
-He set a high benchmark for every escapologist that came after him.
+He set a high benchmark for every escapologist who came after him.
 He was the ultimate showman and salesman.

-Actor Yul Brunner famously played the king of Siam in the stage musical and film "The King and I" but was the real monk turned king Mongkut/Rama IV of Siam (Thailand) accurately portrayed in governess Anna Leonowens' memoirs which inspired the stage and screen versions of him?
+Actor Yul Brynner famously played King Mongkut of Siam in the stage musical and film "The King and I," but was the real king accurately portrayed?

 Mental health, mental illness.
 We all have to take care of our brains and wellbeing to thrive but how often do we consciously do this?
 Written from experience, Be is a reminder that we weren't created to be accessible 24-7 and that me-time is not a luxury item.
 Bonus poem: Anxiety.

 Queen Christina of Sweden was eccentric and unique.
 Proclaimed queen as a child, she stunned Europe when she quit as ruler aged 27.
 Exile from Sweden didn't stop her from trying to reclaim power or from using her royal prerogative to murder her advisor.